La-wea-cosmica/Monar/README.md

-Also, Monar stills needing the original lunar client launcher, so this isnt a replacement of the real launcher, its just a """optimized""" launcher, and it has some addon's
+Also, Monar stills needing the original LC Launcher for get Lunar Client Updated, so this isnt a replacement of the real launcher, its just an alternative for a """optimized""" launcher, and it has some settings & addon's.